 Disclosure: There are affiliate links in this post.
 I may earn a small percentage of any purchases made.
 It won’t cost you anything!

 The Day War Came by Nicola Davies

 The Dress and the Girl by Camille Andros

 Lost and Found Cat: The True Story of Kunkush's Incredible Journey by Doug Kuntz

-The immigration picture books above are just a small selection of picture now availble on the subject of migration.
-If you have parents who are unsure how to talk about immigration with their child, you can of course share this page and the wonderful list of immigration picture books.
+The immigration books above are just a small selection of books now available on the subject of migration.
+If you have parents who are unsure how to talk about immigration with their child, you can of course share this page and the wonderful list of immigration books.

 This TIME article also goes into a lot of detail about how to talk to children about immigration.
 It could be a useful resource to give to parents if they are not sure how to approach the topic with their child.
 In the article, journalist Carey Wallace talks to Professor William Perez for tips on starting a conversation with children on this complex issue.